mickcrosse/mTRF-Toolbox/README.md

 ### Stimulus reconstruction

 Here, we build a neural decoder that can reconstruct the envelope of the speech stimulus heard by the EEG participant.
-First, we downsample the data and partition it into training and test sets.
+First, we downsample the data and partition it into 6 equal segments for training (segments 2 to 6) and testing (segment 1).

 ```matlab
 % Load data